About the course

 - Course code: MNGT-C1005

-For Aalto University degree students: The course, including the ECTS and Certificate, is free for Aalto students.
-In order to receive 2 ECTS and a Certificate, first enrol on the course Finland Works MNGT-C1005 on Sisu.
+For Aalto University degree students: In order to receive 2 ECTS and a course Certificate, first enrol on the course Finland Works MNGT-C1005 on Sisu.
 If you only want to have the Certificate without ECTS, don’t enrol on Sisu.
 Then, register here to create an account using your Aalto email.
-After logging in, click on Finland Works, and press ‘Take this Course’ on the left.
+After logging in, click on Design a Meaningful Career, and press ‘Take this Course’ on the left.

-For students from other Finnish universities and UNITE! network universities: The course, including 2 ECTS and a Certificate from Aalto University, is free for students from Finnish and UNITE! network universities.
-Register here to create an account for the learning platform using your university email address.
-Note that your certificate will be sent to this email address.
+For students from other Finnish universities and UNITE! network universities: Register here to create an account for the learning platform using your university email address.
 After logging in to the Future of Work platform, click on Finland Works and press ‘Take this Course’ on the left.
-After completing the course successfully, fill in this form to receive the ECTS and Certificate.
+After completing the course successfully, fill in this form to receive the ECTS.
+The ECTS credits are free for students from Finnish and UNITE! network universities.
+You can download the Certificate on the Future of Work platform after completing the course.
 More information about the applicable universities.

 How to complete the course